QuiteAFancyEmerald/Holy-Unblocker/README.md

 - [ ] Improve adblocking functions on site using Workerware + a pre-bundled uBlock Origin
 - [ ] Add a "website self-destruct" button to the settings menu
 - [ ] Implement wisp python to the project instead of the unreliable wisp-server-node (not good for production)
-- [ ] Fix keyword/descriptor randomisation
+- [x] Fix keyword/descriptor randomisation - done
 - [ ] Added Eruda ensuring users can access a someone crafted devtools while browsing - partial
 - [x] Adapt Wisp protocol replacing bare which is very unsecure - done
 - [x] Improved error handling for proxy errors - done